 How to get there

 Oli’s Eagle Trail & Silent Brook Trail: From Greensboro Road, turn onto Velvet Rocks Drive and continue to the trailhead parking area at the top of the road.
 The Silent Brook Trail can also be reached from the Silent Brook housing development.
 From Greensboro Road, turn onto Silent Brook Drive, turn right, and park beyond the homes’ parking area.
 The trail begins at the upper northeast corner of the development.
 Please respect the privacy and property of the Velvet Rocks and Silent Brook communities on your way to and from the Natural Area.
+No overnight parking is permitted at the trailhead area.

 Natural Resource Inventory & Management Plan for Greensboro Ridge